Frequently asked questions

 What does a conditional pass actually mean for me as a diner?

-It means inspectors found at least one violation, but not severe enough to close the place.
-The operator has been given a deadline to fix the issue, and an inspector will return to verify.
-Most conditional passes are followed by a passing re-inspection within days or weeks.
+This applies to authorities that use the term “Conditional Pass,” most commonly the Ontario authorities other than London (which publishes violations without an overall outcome label).
+It means inspectors found at least one violation that wasn’t severe enough to close the place.
+The operator typically has a deadline to correct the issue, and an inspector returns to verify.
 A place with a long history of clean inspections plus one conditional reads differently from a place that keeps getting them.
+Other authorities use different vocabulary; see How It Works for a full breakdown.

 Is Pass or Fail an official government site?

 No. We’re an independent service.
-We mirror the public records that Canadian health authorities publish under their open-data licences.
+We aggregate the public records that Canadian health authorities publish.
 The authoritative record is always the originating authority’s, not ours.

 Are inspections done the same way across Canada?

-No. Each province sets its own food-safety regulations, and inspections are carried out by regional or municipal public-health units.
+No. Each province sets its own food-safety regulations.
+Inspections are carried out by different kinds of public-health authorities depending on the province.
+Some are regional or municipal (like in Ontario), while others operate province-wide (like Alberta Health Services or the Saskatchewan Health Authority).
 That’s why the labels and reporting schemes vary so much.
 The How It Works page has a full breakdown.

 What’s the difference between a critical and a non-critical violation?